stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/1-preset-widgets.md

    ![Starred dashboard in Favorites list](./assets/starred_dashboard_favorites.png)

 1. Find the RUM Performance preset dashboard by hovering over **Dashboards** in the global navigation and typing "rum perf" in the search field .
 Click on the dashboard **Rum - Performance Overview**.
    If you don't see any data in the graph widgets, visit Storedog by clicking on the **Storedog** tab above the terminal to the right.
-Click around to generate some RUM metrics.
+Click around to generate some RUM events.
 1. Midway down the left side of the dashboard you will find the **Most viewed pages** section containing a table labeled **Performance overview of most popular pages**.
 This fits the bill for the frontend performance requirement.
 Click this widget and type CTRL+C (PC) or CMD+C (macOS).
 This will copy the widget into your Datadog Clipboard.

    The first time you do this you will see a dialog telling you a little bit about this handy feature.